 If your second stage is very prolonged, if your baby doesn't seem to be moving down the birth canal, or if your baby is becoming too tired then your midwife and doctor may advise an assisted delivery using forceps or ventouse, or an operative delivery (caesarean section).

-When is baby monitoring done in labour?
+When and how is baby monitoring done in labour?

 Electronic monitoring involves being attached to a monitor that continuously monitors your baby's heartbeat and your contractions.
 If labour is straightforward this does not generally need to be continuous, but continuous monitoring is more likely to be done if: